 The study report highlights the fact that E&P companies can often re-use historic date to re-evaluate previous interpretations of reservoirs, leading to the development of new fields or the redevelopment of existing ones, thereby extending profitable oil and gas production.
 This is particularly topical as the UK continues to focus on making the most of its indigenous oil and gas resources.

-The findings of the study report back up CDA’s campaign to ensure that the discipline of data management is recognised as a profession in its own right.
+The findings of the study report back up CDA’s campaign to ensure that the discipline of petroleum data management (PDM) is recognised as a profession in its own right.

-The full report is available here: The Business Value Case for Data Management.
+Download the full report: The Business Value Case for Data Management